 Utilized in 50 States across the USA in many different workplace environments such as: Hospitals, Schools, Corrections, Mental Health, Retail, Law Enforcement, and Corporate settings.
 Learn More!

 Online Course Preview:

-- Handle challenging and aggressive persons with the most effective, safe, and realistic methods available
+- Handle challenging, aggressive, and violent people with the most effective, safe, and realistic methods available.

-CCG provides effective crisis prevention & intervention training for threats found in nearly any workplace environment or institute.
+CCG provides effective crisis prevention & intervention training certificate courses for threats found in nearly any workplace environment or institute.

-We proudly serve all 50 U.S. states and Canada
+We proudly provide certificate programs for all 50 U.S. states and Canada -

 Related Crisis Intervention Training Tags:

 Crisis Prevention Training Online